We’ve been leading the way in social care for decades. Here are some highlights from our story so far.

 Six brand new Care UK homes open this year: Lauder Lodge in Edinburgh, Buchanan Court in Harrow, Snowdrop House in Ware, Ferndown Manor in Dorset, Weald Heights in Sevenoaks, and Highmarket House in Banbury.

-We celebrate our five years of delivering quality care with Suffolk County Council.
+We celebrate five years of delivering quality care with Suffolk County Council.
 The partnership also wins Best Public/Private Partnership in the year’s Health Investor awards.